George Washington Community High School

 George Washington Community High School is a public school located in Indianapolis, Indiana, United States, serving grades 9–12.

 About

 The school originally opened in 1927 as a traditional high school in the Haughville neighborhood of Indianapolis.
 It ceased operations as a high school in 1995 due to waning enrollment within IPS, but was re-established in 2000 in its current form.
 The school is operated by the Indianapolis Public Schools system.
 Enrollment is approximately 575 students.
 It is referred to as Indianapolis Washington by the IHSAA.

 Athletics

 George Washington Community High School's athletic teams are named the Continentals.
 The Continentals have won two Indiana High School Athletic Association State Championships in boys' basketball (1964–65 and 1968–69).
+The 1969 basketball team became the third team in state history to finish the season undefeated.
+50 years later, the Indianapolis Star still considered them to be one of the best teams to ever play.